Illinois Raptor Center

 The IRC breeds a small number of Eastern Screech Owletsfor exclusive use in conservation education presentations.Eastern Screech Owlets hatching in captivity at the IRC are cared for entirely by staff members under the supervision of Jacques Nuzzo. .
 Please make it known if you have color preferences.

-A $500 donation to the Illinois Raptor Center to cover expenses is required.
-Health certificates, if needed, are an additional fee.
-Recipient arranges and pays shipping fees. (pickup is preferred) We do not export out of the country.
+A $520 donation to the Illinois Raptor Center to cover time and expense is required at delivery.
+Health certificates, if needed, should be obtained by the recipient within two weeks of delivery, and the IRC will provide another owlet or reimburse fees if the owlet is deemed unhealthy or physically impaired.
+Recipient arranges and pays any shipping fees. (pickup is preferred) We do not export out of the country.

 This is our information:

 Jacques Nuzzo (IRC) is permitted by the Illinois Department of Natural Resources and United States Fish & Wildlife Service, and the United States Geological Survey Bird Banding Laboritory in the areas of wildlife rehabilitation, conservation education, falconry, eagles, endangered species, raptor propagation, and banding.
-We are also have permits from the United States Department of Agriculture.
-Jacques, IRC Program Director, and Jane Seitz, IRC Executive Director, have combined, well over 60 years of experience in the field of raptors.
+The IRC is also certified by the United States Department of Agriculture.
+Jacques, IRC Program Director, and Jane Seitz, IRC Executive Director, have combined, nearly 70 years of experience in the field of raptors.
 The IRC 501(c)(3) nonprofit organization established in 1991 is in good standing.
-FEIN 37-1287919 ww.illinoisraptor.center
+FEIN 37-1287919 website: ww.illinoisraptor.center facebook:www.facebook.com/illinoisbirds

 The IRC does both on-site and outreach programs, including large yearly venues such as Starved Rock Eagle Days in Illinois and the International Festival of Owls in Minnesota, as well as small on-site Personal Raptor Experiences for Two and Adult Raptor Camps.
-Sponsors for our programs include the IDNR, USFWS, USACE, and Ameren Illinois.
+Sponsors for our programs include the IDNR, USFWS, USACE, and Ameren Illinois, schools, Audubon Societies, and Conservation Districts.

-The IRC’s 25-acre property is located at 5695 W. Hill Road, Decatur, IL 62522, has an office building with nature center and 30 outdoor mews for our education raptors.
-We have a wildlife hospital building, 36 outdoor mews, barn flight, and 409’ long flight facility for rehabilitation.
+The IRC’s 25-acre property is located at 5695 W. Hill Road, Decatur, IL 62522, along the Sangamon River.
+We have an office building with nature center and 30 outdoor mews for our education raptors.
+We have a wildlife hospital building, 36 outdoor mews for rehabilitation, a temperature controlled staging building for birds that are subject to extreme hot or cold temperatures, a barn flight, and a 409’ long flight facility for rehabilitation - the largest flight thought to be in the United States.

-Send all inquiries to Jacques at illinois.raptors@gmail.com with your information: (Please let him know if you would like more than one owlet and if you have a color preference.
+Send all inquiries to Jacques at illinois.raptors@gmail.com with your information: (Please let him know if you would like more than one owlet and if you have a color or sex preference.

 USFWS Special Purpose Possession – Live and Dead Migratory Birds for Educational Use Permit